Outcomes and Results for the Sustainable Transportation Equity Project

 - Lessons learned: Grantees also share lessons learned during project implementation that help CARB track and respond to overarching challenges and best practices.

-CARB also has three current or upcoming research contracts intended to evaluate implementation of a portion of CARB’s clean mobility and planning investments:
+CARB also has three current or recently concluded research contracts intended to evaluate implementation of a portion of CARB’s clean mobility and planning investments:

 - Clean mobility project evaluations: CARB has a contract with UC Berkeley’s Transportation and Sustainability Research Center that includes evaluation of three STEP Implementation Grants.
 Researchers are using these STEP grants and other CARB-funded clean mobility projects to assess the effectiveness, sustainability, and outcomes of funded shared mobility projects.